Normandy is one of the best regions in France for taking your bike on trains. Here's what you need to know.

 I love taking my bike on trains in Normandy.
 I've always found it to be a very easy region to navigate with a bike.
 Over the years trains in Normandy have saved me from downpours and helped me beat the clock with shortcuts – and I've never had a problem either locally or getting my bike there via Paris.
 I have no qualms – and no snobbery – about using trains to take shortcuts, beat the weather or to cut out hills if I'm feeling tired.

-The way the network operates has recently (2020) been restructured and it's a little different to the rest of France.
+The way the network operates was restructured in 2020.
 The map below makes it look more complicated than it is – it's designed for locals and commuters in and out of Paris and elsewhere in the region, as well as for slower travellers like us.
 So the map tries to show fast trains as well as ones that stop everywhere.

-The system is new (2020) and branded 'Nomad'.
-Any tickets you search for on the OUI.sncf website may come up as either 'TER' or 'Nomad'.
-For our purposes, it doesn't really matter – they all take bikes.
+TER trains in Normandy are branded 'Nomad'.
+Local trains you search for on the SNCF website may come up as either 'TER' or 'Nomad'.
+For our purposes, it doesn't really matter.

 The main lines are: Paris-Caen-Cherbourg; Trouville-Deauville; Paris-Rouen-Le Havre; Paris-Granville; Paris-Evreux-Serquigny; and Caen-Le Mans-Tours.

 Again, don't be confused by the map below.
 The system is simply broken down into 4 types of services (different colours on the map), which are basically divided by train speed/number of stops.
-All trains take bikes – that's all you need to know.
+All trains take bikes – but some DO require bike reservations in advance.

 The different types of trains are: